-Children’s National is one of the few programs in the world offering a pediatric cellular therapy program.
-This novel treatment helps children for whom conventional blood cancer treatments have not been successful.
+Children’s National Hospital is one of the few programs in the world offering a pediatric cellular therapy program.
+This novel treatment helps children as well as adults for whom conventional cancer treatments have not been successful.

 World-Class Cellular Therapy Program at Children’s National

 Nearly four in 10 children with blood cancers who undergo a bone marrow transplant suffer a relapse.
 Many others experience life-threatening infections.
-This innovative treatment works by using your child’s own immune system (T-cells) to fight complications.
+In addition, pediatric patients with brain tumors and other solid tumors who relapse after conventional therapy have poorer prognoses.
+This innovative treatment works by using your child’s own immune system (T-cells) to fight cancer or life threatening infections.

-- Are the only pediatric program in Washington, D.C., Maryland and Virginia accredited by the Foundation for Accreditation of Cellular Therapy (FACT)
+- We are the only pediatric program in Washington, D.C., Maryland and Virginia accredited by the Foundation for Accreditation of Cellular Therapy (FACT).

-- Run our own cellular therapy labs to manufacture the highest quality T-cells
+- We run our own cellular therapy labs to manufacture the highest quality T-cells.

-- Pioneer new approaches using T-cells from a newborn baby’s umbilical cord to make treatments safe and effective in children who would otherwise have no donor
+- Our program pioneers new approaches using T-cells from a newborn baby’s umbilical cord to make treatments safe and effective in children who would otherwise have no donor.

-- Are the only program focusing on virus-specific cellular therapy
+- We are the only program in the region focusing on virus-specific cellular therapy.

-- Lead efforts to help make cellular therapy available in other hospitals
+- Our program leads efforts to help make cellular therapy available in other hospitals.

 Groundbreaking Cellular Therapy Research

 We have an entire research team dedicated exclusively to cellular therapy.
 This team includes Catherine Bollard, M.D., MBChB, one of the nation’s foremost researchers on this topic.
-Through groundbreaking research and clinical trials, we are using cellular therapy to improve outcomes for pediatric blood cancers.
+Through groundbreaking research and clinical trials, we are using cellular therapy to improve outcomes for pediatric as well as adult patients with cancer and life threatening virus associated diseases.

 One thing that makes us unique is our expertise in all aspects of cellular therapy.
-This includes being one of the only programs using cellular therapy to fight viral infections.
+This includes being one of the only programs using cellular therapy to fight viral infections including viruses that no other programs have treated, such as norovirus and parainfluenza virus.
+Most recently we have developed a novel T-cell therapy targeting SARS-CoV2 that is the virus that causes COVID-19.

-Children’s National has helped many children overcome these potentially life-threatening bone marrow transplant complications.
+Children’s National has also helped many children overcome potentially life-threatening bone marrow transplant complications as well as using T cell therapies to prevent leukemia relapse in our highest risk patients..
 This is why other top pediatric leukemia programs in the mid-Atlantic region refer their most complex cases to us.

 Cellular Therapy: How It Works